 If you are a male, comply with Selective Service registration requirements.

 How to Apply for Federally Insured Student Loans

 To apply for Federally Insured Student Loans through Taft Law School, you should carefully follow the four steps set forth below:

 Step 1.
-Complete and submit an Application for Admission to either the Juris Doctor-Attorney Track℠ (Telecommunications Courses) Program or the Juris Doctor-Executive Track℠ (Telecommunications Courses) Program.
+Complete and submit an Application for Admission to either the Juris Doctor-Attorney Track℠ (Directed Study Courses) Program or the Juris Doctor-Executive Track℠ (Directed Study Courses) Program.
 These are the only two Taft Law School programs which have been approved for Federal Student Aid.
 There are no exceptions to this requirement.

 There is no application fee for either of these programs.

 Step 2.
 To apply for Federal Student Aid, you must complete the Free Application for Federal Student Aid (FAFSA) Online.
 The application must be completed with extreme care and accuracy.
 In order to permit our Financial Aid Office to receive your FAFSA information, it is important that you enter the School Code for The Taft University System.
 This code is G41004.
 Submitting a FAFSA through the Department of Education’s website, www.FAFSA.ed.gov is free.

 There is no fee associated with the submission of the FAFSA form.
 (Note that the website fafsa.com is not a government site.
 Do not complete your FAFSA through this website.
 There is no need to pay a fee to any private organization in connection with the completion or submission of the FAFSA.)

 Step 3.
 After your Application for Admission has been reviewed and approved, your Enrollment Instructions have been received, and information on your FAFSA information has been received by our Financial Aid Office from the Department of Education, you will be contacted by our Financial Aid Director.
 (Normally via e-mail.)
 The Department of Education may or may not require us to obtain additional information.